socs-kul/socs-kul.github.io/_exercises/2-advanced-c-asm.md

 ### Exercise 3

-Define a struct containing a float, double, long, integer *pointer*, and a single char.
-Print the size of the struct.
-Create a new instance of this struct and print the addresses of each field.
-Draw the memory layout chosen by the compiler.
-Did the compiler introduce padding?
+Define a struct containing a float *f*, double *d*, long *l*, integer *pointer* *p*, and a single char *c*.
+* Print the size of the struct.
+* Create a new instance of this struct and print the addresses of each field.
+* Draw the memory layout chosen by the compiler.
+* Did the compiler introduce padding?
 If so, where and how much?

 {% if site.solutions.show_session_2 %}
 #### Solution